Akash-Veerla/MicroIT-Project/README.md

 # MicroIT-Projects

-This repository contains two C++ based utility tools created as part of a Micro IT Internship.
-Each tool is written with simplicity, usability, and practicality in mind, focused on console-based applications.
+This repository contains two practical C++ console-based utilities developed during a Micro IT Internship, focusing on simplicity and usability.

 ## Projects Included

 ### 📁 File Encryption/Decryption Tool

-A simple command-line utility that lets you encrypt and decrypt files using a custom algorithm.
-Designed for basic file security tasks.

-- **main.cpp**: Entry point for the application.
-- **encryption.cpp**: Contains encryption and decryption logic.
-- **encryption.h**: Header file for encryption functions.
+A console application that encrypts and decrypts files with AES and password protection.
+Includes password validation and secure key derivation.

 ### 📁 Stop Watch / Clock

-A menu-based utility offering:
-- ⏱ Stopwatch
-- 🕒 Real-time Clock
-- ⏳ Countdown Timer
-- 🕘 Full History Tracking for sessions

-Built in a single file with a clean, text-based menu interface.
+A text-menu utility offering stopwatch, real-time clock, countdown timer, and history logging — all in a single file for quick and efficient use.

 ---

-> These projects are designed for Micro IT Internship Program.
-Contributions, forks, and ideas are welcome!
+> Created for Micro IT Internship Program.
+Contributions and ideas are welcome!